-3.71.
+3.59.
+The main control room staff, supplementary control room staff, technical support centre staff and staff of any other organizational unit responsible for evaluation, decision making and implementation of accident management actions in the course of a severe accident should be involved at an early stage of development of a severe accident management programme.
+3.60.
 Consideration should be given to the way in which plant personnel will be made available to participate in the development activities of the severe accident management programme in addition to their normal duties.
 Sufficient time should be granted to plant personnel on the development team in relation to their other obligations.